 August - October: The seven night itinerary explores the famous dive sites of the Daymaniyat Islandsand Muscat area.

 Explore the Ras Abu Dhaut region, south of Muscat and the Daymaniyat Islands, a UNESCO World Heritage Site, to the north.
 Diving highlights include the wreck of the Al Munassir, the drop-offs of Ras Abu Dhaut, Fahal, Bandar Khayran and of course, the famous Daymaniyat Islands, the jewel in the crown of diving in Oman.
-Expect to encounter plenty of fish, turtles, colourful reefs and there’s a great chance of a whale shark encounter.
+Expect to encounter plenty of fish, turtles, leopard sharks, colourful reefs and there’s a great chance of a whale shark encounter.

 Join the boat on the All of Oman trip as she relocates from one region to the other (Muscat to Mirbat and vice versa, May/Nov).
 These 9/10 night trips are great for adventure divers wanting to explore new areas.
 Ask the Dive team for further details on dates.